haichenwangberkeley/Demo/README.md

 ```

 Replace the value with your actual API key.
 This ensures your credentials remain secure and are not exposed in code or version control.

+## Further Learning

+There are many great tutorials and resources online to help you learn more about LLMs and prompt engineering.
+One highly recommended resource is the [OpenAI Cookbook](https://github.com/openai/openai-cookbook), which contains practical guides and examples for working with LLM APIs and related tools.